 [Trustee]

 Attention:

+¢

-(1500 M) es of Participation lission Project), cries 201
+(1500 M es of Participation lission Project), pries 201

 DISBURSEMENT REQUEST NO.:

 Re: Disbursements from the Project Fund

 Ladies and Gentlemen:

-undersigned, dated as of [Dated Date] (the 'requested to make immediate disbursement of Trust Agreement, by and between you and the 'Trust Agreement'), you are hereby authorized and of funds held by you in the Project Fund for Project rsuant to Section 4.03 of the Trust Agreement.
-Payee:
+undersigned, dated as of [Dated Date] (the 'requested to make immediate disbursement of Trust Agreement, by and between you and the "Trust Agreement"), you are hereby authorized and of funds held by you in the Project Fund for Project resuant to Section 4.03 of the Trust Agreement.

-(designated by the insertion of an "x" in the parentheses following the correct word or phrase) of the Project Costs described below.
+You are hereby requested to pay from the Project Fund established by the Trust Agreement, to the person, corporation or other entity designated below as Payee, the sum set forth below such designation, in payment of all () or a portion () (designated by the insertion of an "x" in the parentheses following the correct word or phrase) of the Project Costs described below.
+Payee: Address:

-Address:

 Amount:

 Description of Project Costs or portion there paid to the Payee: of accepted by the undersigned and authorized to be